 Some courses offer different dishes on different days of the week.
 For example, at A Lot of Thai, the menu changes each day.

 At Pantawan Cooking, there is a different theme each day: Monday – Northern cuisine, Tuesday – Issan (northeastern cuisine), Wednesday- healthy Thai food, Thursday – Thai Home style, Friday – Royal Thai cuisine.
 Sat- All time Thai favourites, Sunday – Chef’s choice.

-Similar to Pantawan, Small House Cooking school offers six different menus: Northern Thai, healthy, vegetarian, seafood, street food, Royal Thai.
+Similar to Pantawan, Small House Cooking school offers different menus: including Thai, Northern Thai and vegetarian.
 You choose which one you want to do that day.
-It seems to be closed at the time of writing, but maybe it will open again soon.

-Curry : Gang Ped Pon Lamai Ruem and Green Kiew Wan
+Curry Gang Ped Pon Lamai Ruem and Green Curry

 This is a total of nine dishes, so you are getting a lot here if that’s what you want to cook.

 Schools sometimes offer a more specialist menu.
 Red Chilli also has a Northern Thai cooking course.
 Thai Akha offers normal dishes plus three dishes from the Akha hill tribe.

 If you want to try more Northern Thai food, there’s a great sounding food tour where you try 20 different dishes that we’d like to do next time.
 Check it out: Chiang Mai 20 dish Food Tour.